-- Coolant is checked visually by inspecting the level in coolant overflow jug near the radiator. - Normal operation is between the "FULL" and "ADD" markings on the overflow jug, this is known as "Normal Range." - WHEN ENGINE IS STOPPED AND COMPLETELY COOL, coolant may be added directly to the jug. - Check the oil levels.
-Refer to the engine operator's manual when determining proper viscosity. - DO NOT start the unit if the engine oil level is below the "ADD" mark on the dipstick. - Normal operation is between the "FULL" and "ADD" markings on the dipstick. - Add oil only if oil level is below cross-hatch pattern on the dipstick.
-DO NOT OVERFILL crankcase.
+- Check the oil level daily.
+Refer to the engine operator's manual for the proper viscosity grade of oil, including special operating conditions such as a change in season or climate. - DO NOT start the unit if the engine oil level is below the add mark on the dipstick. - o Normal operating level is in the cross-hatch pattern between the full and add markings on the dipstick. - Add oil only if the oil level is below the add mark on the bottom of the cross-hatch pattern on the dipstick.

+DO NOT OVERFILL the crankcase.

-Check fuel level
+Check the fuel level.